-Charles and David Koch, Americans for Prosperity, Freedom Partners, Tea Party backers, Citizens United, co-owners of the GOP with Team Mercer: Selling Anarchy and Corporate Oligarchy to Freedom-Loving Patriots, the Religious Right and Racists willing to give up their Constitutional Rights.
+Charles and David Koch, Americans for Prosperity, Freedom Partners, Tea Party backers, Citizens United, co-owners of the GOP with the Religious Right: Selling Corporate Oligarchy to Freedom-Loving Patriots, the Religious Right and Racists willing to give up their Constitutional Rights.

 Sen. Harry Reid: “The Koch brothers, they are bound and determined to do away with Government.
 They are trying to buy America.”

 - Citizens United: SCOTUS “Dark Money” decision 2010; Steve Bannon, David Bossie and Mercer propaganda film company